Shoyo-Hin4ta/Market_Automator/README.md

    - Use category filters to find specific design types
    - Search by design name or switch between grid/list views
 4. **Create Campaigns**: Select any design and click "Distribute Campaign":
+   - Fill out campaign details (product, audience, purpose)
+   - Choose between standard or scrollytelling landing page templates
+   - Describe your color preferences and select from AI-generated palettes
+   - Chat with AI to refine your content until perfect
-   - Choose distribution channels (Email, Notion, GitHub)
+   - Select distribution channels (Email, Notion, GitHub)
-   - AI generates optimized content for each channel
-   - Campaigns are created across all selected services
 5. **Track Performance**: Monitor campaigns in the Analytics page:
    - View all campaigns with status and channel badges
    - Send emails directly from the platform
    - Sync real-time analytics from Mailchimp
    - See detailed metrics including open rates, click rates, and more
+   - Navigate easily between Dashboard, Campaigns, and Campaign Details

 ## Project Structure